 Environmental Health and Safety (EH&S) (including Radiation Safety) is fully operational.
-Staff are on campus to support ramped-up research operations as needed, but many are working remotely as much as possible.
-If you need to visit the office in-person, prior arrangements will be needed.
-EH&S staff are happy to arrange Zoom meetings or conference calls with our WashU community as needed.
+Staff are on campus to support research operations, but continue to work remotely when feasible.
+If you need to visit the EH&S office in-person, please make prior arrangements.
+EH&S staff are happy to arrange virtual meetings and conference calls with our WashU community.

-- The Emergency Management website is the best source of information during this time; please plan to check back often: https://emergency.wustl.edu/
+- The WashU Together: COVID-19 Response and Emergency Management websites are the best sources of information during this time.

-- The Office of the Vice Chancellor for Research (OVCR) website contains information for researchers during this time including EH&S’s guidance; please plan to check back often: https://research.wustl.edu/covid19/
+- The Office of the Vice Chancellor for Research (OVCR) website contains information for researchers, including EH&S guidance and updates.

-- The Faculty Practice Plan (FPP) website contains information for clinical staff during this time including EH&S’s guidance; please plan to check back often: https://fpp.wustl.edu/covid-19-information/
+- The Faculty Practice Plan (FPP) website contains information for clinical staff, including EH&S guidance and updates.

 - As laboratories ramp-up, they need to resume monthly safety eyewash, fire extinguisher and routine surveys.